-10.55.803 FARNER ACCESS (1) Equal opportunity to learn is a primary consideration of all program areas, at all levels.
+1 10.55.803 LEARNER ACCESS (1) Equal opportunity to learn is a primary consideration of all program areas, at all levels.
 In order to integrate this concept throughout the education program, the local board of trustees shall develop and implement processes for assessing the educational needs of its students.
 (1) Equal opportunity to learn is a primary consideration of all program areas, at all levels.
-In order to integrate this concept throughout the education program, the local board of trustees shall develop and implement processes that ensure each learner has access to the following: assessing the educational needs of its students: (a) high quality instruction provided by a qualified educator that meets each of the following criteria: (i) students are engaged in authentic learning experiences that tie to their interests; (ii) students are all included in activities and given equal opportunity; (iii) uses formative and interim assessments to guide instruction; (iv) supports student metacognition, self-assessment, and reflection; and (v) provides opportunities for individual self-direction and decision making; (b) rigorous learning activities that are complex, engaging, can be accessed by all learners, and match student interests; (c) standards aligned curriculum and instructional materials that are place based, culturally diverse, honor differences among learners, reflect authentic historical and contemporary portrayals of American Indians, and include opportunity for choice and voice; (d) technology hardware and software appropriate to support individual student learning, (e) time for learning that includes opportunities for multiple modalities, collaboration in a variety of configurations, and student discussion; (f) supportive learning environment that provides a safe physical space for learning, furniture and other fixtures that provide adequate space for students to fully engage in learning activities, is accessible to all learners, regardless of physical limitations; and The language was updated to reflect what learner access means and the access focused on learning safety, growth, wellbeing and learner outcomes.
+In order to integrate this concept throughout the education program, the local board of trustees shall develop and implement processes that ensure each learner has access to the following: assessing the educational needs of its students: (a) high quality instruction provided by a qualified educator that meets each of the following criteria: (i) students are engaged in authentic learning experiences that tie to their interests; (ii) students are all included in activities and given equal opportunity; (iii) uses formative and interim assessments to guide instruction; (iv) supports student metacognition, self-assessment, and reflection; and (v) provides opportunities for individual self-direction and decision making; (b) rigorous learning activities that are complex, engaging, can be accessed by all learners, and match student interests; (c) standards aligned curriculum and instructional materials that are place based, culturally diverse, honor differences among learners, reflect authentic historical and contemporary portrayals of American Indians, and include opportunity for choice and voice; (d) technology hardware and software appropriate to support individual student learning; (e) time for learning that includes opportunities for multiple modalities, collaboration in a variety of configurations, and student discussion; (f) supportive learning environment that provides a safe Updating learner access language to focus on what learners need that ensures learner safety, growth, wellbeing, and learning outcomes.
+Adding the need to appropriately assess and supply technology for each student support individual student learning; (e) time for learning that includes opportunities for (f) supportive learning environment that provides a safe physical space for learning, furniture and other fixtures that provide adequate space for students to fully engage in learning activities, is accessible to all learners, regardless of physical limitations; and